Daniel-Farnham/ProjectBeans/README.md

 UNSW's revenue has been going down, despite the absolutely perfect MyExperience feedback.

-Realising the bright potential of its students to recreate existing products they pay for, UNSW has tasked me (Hayden), and my army of COMP1531 students with recreating **<a href="https://www.microsoft.com/en-au/microsoft-teams/group-chat-software">Microsoft Teams</a>**.
+Realising the bright potential of its students to recreate existing products they pay for, UNSW has tasked me (Hayden), and my army of students with recreating **<a href="https://www.microsoft.com/en-au/microsoft-teams/group-chat-software">Microsoft Teams</a>**.

 The 22T3 cohort of COMP1531 students will build the **backend Javascript server** for a new communication platform, **UNSW Beans** (or just **Beans** for short).
-We plan to task future COMP6080 students to build the frontend for Beans, something you won't have to worry about.

 **UNSW Beans** is the questionably-named communication tool that allows you to share, communicate, and collaborate virtually on a bean-like budget.